 2Chemistry Core: Three advanced chemistry electives must be selected from among CHEM 130, 131, 132, 40A, 40B, 114A (or BIBC 100), 114B (or BIBC 102), 120A, 120B, or 43A.
 (Note: Students may not receive credit for both BIBC 100 and CHEM 114A, or BIBC 102 and Chem 114B).

 Two recommended options are CHEM 40A, 114A (or BIBC 100), and 43A for those interested in biochemical/organic; CHEM 120A, 130, and 40A for those interested in inorganic/materials.

 *Effective Fall 2017 the following courses were reclassified and renumbered as follows: CHEM 140A is CHEM 40A: Organic Chemistry I (4 units), CHEM 140B is CHEM 40B: Organic Chemistry II (4 units), and CHEM 143A is CHEM 43A: Organic Chemistry Laboratory (4 units).

 4Area of Specialization/ Technical Electives: The three required technical electives must be upper-division or graduate courses in engineering, based on the pre-approved courses.
-Otherwise, the selections must receive prior approval of the department to meet the ABET standards.
 Pre-approved courses are listed here.

 5Process Dynamics and Control: If a student chooses the Process Dynamics and Control as the area of specialization, CENG 120 can be replaced by MAE 143B within the approved set of courses for specialization in process control.